rajeshca911/Save-Transfer-Wizard/README.md

 ## Limitations

 - Works only on windows
-- Require to enable FTP in console
+- Require to enable FTP,Debugging in console